 The stand (item 2, fig 1) is provided so that the machine is held at a suitable height for safely coupling to the tractor.
 To adjust the height, connect the hydraulic hoses to the tractor and open the drawbar transport lock valve (item 3, fig 1).
 Operate the control box share depth control to achieve the correct drawbar height.
+On machines fitted with an adjustable drawbar eye (item 1, fig 1a), change the height by removing the two eye mounting bolts (item 2, fig 1a) and reposition them into a different set of holes.
+The eye can be turned upside down to achieve higher settings.
 Once securely attached to the tractor, raise the machine and remove the stand locking pin (item 4, fig 1).
 Store the stand on the LH side of the front chassis using the locking pin.